airpair/authoring-guide/post.md

 The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some all-time highest trafficked post have been between 10,000-15,000 words.

-Posts usually fall into one of these types:
+Posts usually fall into one of these `types`:

 - **Tutorial** or step by step guide (beginner, intermediate or advanced)
 - **Comparison** like "SQL vs NoSQL" or "AngularJS vs BackboneJS"